shadyadel90/iCartShop/README.md

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please submit them as GitHub issues or create a pull request with your proposed changes.

-## Testing

-The project includes UI tests to ensure the stability and correctness of components.
-You can run the tests using Xcode's built-in test runner.

 ## Roadmap

 Here are some upcoming features and improvements planned for the project:

-1. Integration with a sharing service (Messaging app , Social media).
+1. Integration with a sharing service (Social media).
 2. Adding context preview for a much rich user experience.
-3. Recipe filtering and sorting options. *Search Added
+3. Product filtering and sorting options.

 ## FAQ